fortyoneplustwo/notestamp/README.md

 The front-end is responsible for hydrating the components with user session data.
 I debated using NextJS for SSR, but decided that
 CSR was more approrpiate because:
 - Navigation speed is much faster.
-- Losing an internet connection does not 'break' the application as you can still navigate to and use the features that work offline.
+- Losing an internet connection does not 'break' the application as you can still navigate to the features that work offline.

 # Takeaways